upeee/GOO-GAZE2021/gazefollowing/README.md

 - **Class Proximate Accuracy (CPA)** : Same as PA, but the class of the selected object must match the ground truth class.

 ## Installation
-See [requirements.txt](https://github.com/upeee/GazeOnObjects/blob/master/requirements.txt) on the main directory.
-(Will be updated/shortened to essentials in the future).
-Using Anaconda to recreate the environment is currently recommended.
+See [requirements.txt](https://github.com/upeee/GazeOnObjects/blob/master/requirements.txt) on the main directory to view the exact environment used to evaluate the baselines found in the master branch.
+For a minimal list of requirements:

+* python >= 3.7.*
+* pytorch >= 1.1
+* torchvision >= 0.3.0
+* cudatoolkit >= 9.0
+* opencv, scipy, scikit-image, scikit-learn, tqdm

 ## Baselines